 When separating northern water snakes vs cottonmouths, you can focus on their appearance.
-While both snakes are similar in lengths, cottonmouths are more banded while northern water snakes have blotches.
-In addition, the pupils of cottonmouth eyes are more elliptical, whereas northern water snakes have round pupils.
+While both snakes are similar in length, cottonmouths are more banded while northern water snakes have blotches.
+In addition, the pupils of cottonmouth eyes are elliptical, whereas northern water snakes have round pupils.

 What does a northern water snake look like?

 Identification of this snake is done through its size, range of colors and patterns as well as physical features which distinguish it from non-venomous snakes.
 It is 2 feet 3.5 inches to 4.5 feet in length including the tail.
 Although its body can have various colors, it usually has dark splotches if it is not completely black.
 It has crossbands on its neck and crescents on its belly.
 Its head is flat and the same width as its neck, it is thinner than the cottonmouth, and lacks fangs as well as heat-sensing pits.